Girl's in the Band

+In this episode, Lisa is selected for a youth orchestra where she undergoes harsh training while her family makes sacrifices to support her.
 Actor J. K. Simmons makes his fifth guest appearance in the series as Victor Kleskow in homage to his abusive instructor role in the 2014 film Whiplash.
+Musician Dave Matthews guest starred as Lloyd.
+The episode received mixed reviews.

 Plot

 Springfield Elementary School's music teacher and band director Dewey Largo wakes up from a nightmare next to his partner Geoffrey and recalls how even though he graduated top of his class, his once-promising musical conductor career failed and led him to teach elementary music where he is now unhappy.

 At school, Largo is conducting the school orchestra when he receives an email from Victor Kleskow, the musical director of the Capital City Philharmonic, saying he will be attending the concert the next night.
 Largo, newly inspired to impress Kleskow, starts training the students with "The Stars and Stripes Forever".
 The next night the concert is a success with the children playing "Troika" from Lieutenant Kije, but Largo is sad when instead of poaching him, Kleskow chooses to take Lisa Simpson for his youth orchestra.

 Homer and Marge struggle to schedule and pay for Lisa's new extracurricular school work.
 Once they arrive at Capital City, Lisa finds it difficult to work with Kleskow, as he reveals his menacing personality and how just small mistakes make him angry.

 To earn extra money Homer starts working the night shift to pay for Lisa's participation in the orchestra.
 Meanwhile, at the new orchestra's campus, Bart is confined to a closet with the siblings of the other student musicians.
 Lisa wins the first chair for saxophone in a competition, but her smile turns into a frown when she notices the toll her new music lessons and associated travel times are taking on her family.

 Kleskow offers to advance Lisa to the next class, which costs more and is farther away, so she refuses, yet Kleskow insists she try out.
 Meanwhile, Homer is seemingly sleep-deprived and starts hallucinating during his shift at the nuclear power plant - dancing and drinking with the bartender Lloyd from The Shining.
 To avoid more problems for her and her family, Lisa intentionally fails her audition for the upper-level orchestra, ending her saxophone career.